angular/angular/aio/content/guide/reactive-forms.md

 ### Add a validator function

 Reactive forms include a set of validator functions out of the box for common use cases.
-These functions are provided the control to validate against and return an error object or null based on the validation check.
+These functions receive a control to validate against and return an error object or null based on the validation check.
 The following example shows how to add a required validation to the `firstName` control.

 Import the `Validators` class from the `@angular/forms` package.